Ahad404/Detect-Cheating-In-Exam-Halls/README.md

 # Detect-Cheating-In-Exam-Halls Project 👁️‼️
 ## Project Overview
 This project focuses on **detecting cheating in exam halls using computer vision**.
-It is designed to **analyze images, recorded videos, or live camera feeds** to detect suspicious student behavior, aiming to **enhance exam efficiency and maintain academic integrity**.
+It is designed to **analyze images, recorded videos, or live camera feeds** to detect suspicious student behavior, aiming to enhance exam efficiency and maintain academic integrity.
-The goal is to provide an **intelligent tool to assist invigilators** and ensure fair and reliable testing conditions.
+The goal is to provide an intelligent tool to assist invigilators and ensure fair and reliable testing conditions.
 This project was completed as part of the **final project for the Hash Plus Artificial Intelligence Bootcamp**.

 ---